Strain induced superconductor-insulator transition on Lieb lattice: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper we have shown a superconductor-insulator quantum phase transition, driven by strain.
 Across a critical strain $\eta_{c}$, we have characterized this SIT based on thermodynamic signatures.
 We have compared and contrasted our inferences {\it vis a vis} with those drawn based on the behavior of superfluid weight \cite{torma2017_prl}.
-Our results suggest that {\it the loss of superconducting order with increasing strain is dictated by the loss of long range phase coherence even though local pair correlations survive at the level of unit cells}.
-Moreover, in agreement with the inference drawn based on the behavior of superfluid weight, our results show that the bond sites of the lattice gives larger contribution to superconducting pairing as compared to that of the rim sites.
+Our results suggest that {\it the loss of superconducting order with increasing strain is dictated by the loss of long range phase coherence even though local pair correlations survive.
+We have further demonstrated a strain induced BCS-BEC like crossover in the regime of weak interaction, in this system.} Moreover, in agreement with the inference drawn based on the behavior of superfluid weight, our results show that the bond sites of the lattice gives larger contribution to superconducting pairing as compared to that of the rim sites.
+Applying strain is a novel but certainly not an unique route to realize SIT.
+A more conventional route is disorder driven SIT.
+While the final outcome is similar through both the approaches, the underlying mechanisms are very different.
+We touch upon them below.